Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

   The flight controls check can be omitted in case it becomes too difficult.
 Use the FIRE TEST BUTTON on the instrument panel before or during performing this check to skip it.
   The reason for this is that for this check a few things have to be done in parallel:
     - Listening to our instructor
     - Performing the inputs on the flight control system (movements and button/switch presses/settings)
     - Listening to the confirmation given by the crew chief
     - Pressing "Spacebar" after receiving the crew chief's confirmation
+- Task 2 > Introduction
+  Observe that the audio containing the taxi clearance by ATC is played through your UHF radio.
+  Therefore, if you turn off or tune down the volume of the radio, or route the audio signals to some other audio device tuned down in volume, you might not hear the call correctly.
+In any way, the spoken text can be read on the upper right corner of the screen, and the lesson continues.

 ## Lesson 03 - Normal Takeoff